-Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have their own proprietary formula for building your credit score.
-Fair Isaac and Cooriginally developed this score. .
+Each of the three credit agencies has its own formula for building your credit score.
+The original FICO model was developed by Fair Isaac and Company.
 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, each agency uses the following to determine a score:
+While the formulas vary, the differences aren't huge; all of the agencies use the following factors in building your score:

-- Your Credit History - Have you had credit for years, or for a short time?
+- Your Credit History - Have you had credit for many years, or for just a short time?

-- Balances on your Credit Cards - How many accounts do you hold?
-How much do you owe?
+- Credit Card Balances - How many accounts?
+How much do you owe on your accounts?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-These factors are weighted a little bit differently depending on which formula the agency uses.
-The results are added up and distilled into a single number.
-FICO scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Typical home buyers likely find their scores above 620.
+These factors are weighted slightly differently depending on which formula the agency uses.
+The result is one number.
+Credit scores range from 300 to 800.
+Higher is better.
+Most home buyers in the current environment have a score above 620.

 Did you know?
-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

 Can I improve my credit score?

-You can get a federally-mandated free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.